bdittmer-godaddy/if/README.md

 [TODO: Place this somewhere]
-A Strange Ornate Chest is a locked container in the Master Bathroom Closet.
+A Strange Ornate Chest is a locked container.
 The description is "Pandora's Chest.
 There is an old looking lock on the chest, keeping it's contents safe."
+The Strange Ornate Chest is in the Master Closet.
 The Skeleton Key unlocks the Strange Ornate Chest.
-[The Key Clue is a object.
-The description is "A small note card on orange paper."
+The Chest Clue is a object.
+The description is "A small note card on orange paper.
+There is a chest insignia in the top left corner.".
-The reading-material of the Key Clue is ".Roses are red, violets are stupidr."
+The reading-material of the Chest Clue is "What are you waiting for, you won the game, go claim your prize in the real world where the chest is found".
-The Key Clue is inside the Strange Ornate Chest.
+The Chest Clue is inside the Strange Ornate Chest.
+Before reading the Chest Clue:
+	display the Figure of Chest.
+[Before opening the Strange Ornate Chest:
+	display the Figure of Chest.]
+After reading the Chest Clue:
+	say "Congratulations you won the game.!";
+	end the story.
+[	if the player's forename is "Calista":
+		say "You wazzup";
+		rule succeeds;
+	otherwise:
 ]

-Before opening the Strange Ornate Chest:
-	display the Figure of Chest.
+A CandyCane Clue is a object.
+The description is "A small note card on blue paper.
+There is a candy cane insignia in the top left corner."
+The reading-material of the CandyCane Clue is "All right, gotta hand it to you, doing pretty good so far.
+Let's make this more difficult.[line break][line break]I Start with M, end with X and have never ending amount of letters.
+What am I?"

 Book 5 - Outside